A penalized simulated maximum likelihood approach in parameter estimation for stochastic differential equations: Importance samplers for simulated maximum likelihood

 Let $\boldsymbol{\mu}_P$ and $\Sigma_P$ be the mean and the variance of the Pedersen sampler and $\boldsymbol{\mu}_M$ and $\Sigma_M$ be the mean and the variance of the MBB sampler.
 Then the regularized sampler draws $\boldsymbol{X}^{m+1}$ from the density

 where $\mathcal{I}$ is the identity matrix and

 where $\rho\in[0,1]$.
 The regularized sampler is dominated by the Pedersen sampler initially and is dominated by the MBB sampler as $m\rightarrow (M-1)$ in \eqref{matrix_V}.
-The performance of the regularized sampler depends on the parameter $\rho$ as we will show in simulation studies in Section 5.
+The regularized sampler depends on the parameter $\rho$.
 A large $\rho$ will make the regularized sampler similar to the Pedersen sampler and a smaller $\rho$ will make it similar to the MBB sampler. \citet{lindstrom2012regularized} used $\rho=0.1$ throughout, however, did not propose an algorithm for choosing the optimal $\rho$.
 Hence, a practical algorithm for selecting the optimal $\rho$ is needed for successful implementation of the regularized sampler.
 We propose one such approach in the next section.